Core: The Age of Cicero

-This module contains material central to an understanding of Greek literature, thought and culture, and to the content of all departmental syllabuses.
-The first part focuses on 5th-century Athenian drama: tragedy, comedy and satyr-plays.
+This module focuses on 5th-century Athenian drama: tragedy, comedy and satyr-plays.
 Plays are investigated not as closed texts but as what they are: scripts for performance.
-Lectures situate plays in the context of the development of their genres; explore evidence for Athenian theatrical practice; and introduce key critical approaches, as well as some modern recreations of Greek plays.
+Lectures situate plays in the context of the development of their genres; explore evidence for Athenian theatrical practice and introduce key critical approaches, as well as some modern performances of Greek plays.
 Workshops allow in-depth discussion of the verbal and visual meanings of individual plays or scenes; some will include discussion of performances seen on video.
-The core of the module, however, consists of practical enactment of scenes by groups of students.
-By acting, and by evaluating other students’ enactments, students discover for themselves the plays' visual and oral possibilities (and difficulties), and gain an understanding of the processes whereby the significance of the verbal text is realised, augmented or varied in performance.
+Students will usually make a trip to see at least one new performance of a Greek play, and will travel to the Oxford Archive for the Performance of Greek and Roman Drama.
+The core of the module consists of practical design and enactment of scenes by groups of students, with the aim of understanding the processes whereby the significance of the verbal text is realised, augmented or varied in performance.

 Years 2 and 3